 Click on the risk spectrum below to view the funds in that category

+All investments are subject to market risk, including possible loss of principal.
 Since this fund is focused on the science and technology industries, it is less diversified and more volatile than stock funds investing in a broader range of industries.
 In addition, technology stocks historically have experienced unusually wide price swings, both up and down.
-The potential for wide variation in performance reflects the special risks common to companies in the rapidly changing field of technology.
+The stocks in which this fund invests face special risks, such as their products or services not proving commercially successful or becoming obsolete quickly.

 **This chart displays relative risk of each U.S. mutual fund listed using standard deviation of returns.
 Those values are provided in the bars at the top of the chart.